spearman/apis/README.md

 ## Examples

 A number of example programs are given in `./examples/`.
-Non-interactive examples can be run by the `./run-examples.sh` script which will also build images from generated DOT files.
+Non-interactive examples can be run by the `./run-examples.sh` script which will also builds images from generated DOT files.
 The `graphical.rs` and `interactive.rs` examples are interactive, requiring user input.
 These can be run with the `./run-interactive.sh` script which will also produce images from the generated DOT files for these examples.

-Most of these examples will potentially or intentionally generate warnings, see the doc comments in individual examples for specifics.
+Most of these examples will intentionally generate warnings, see the doc comments of individual examples for specifics.

 ## Running tests

-Process and channel definition doctests need to be run with `--features "test"` to compile successfully:
+Doctests of process and channel definitions need to be run with `--features "test"` to compile successfully:

     $ cargo test --features "test"